EliAndrewC/l7r/setting/l7r.md

 The Spine of the World Mountains bisect the Empire in two, with Beiden Pass being the main passage between the northern and southern halves of the central Empire.
 In the eastern Empire, ships are the fastest and most efficient way to move people and goods up and down the coast, and a narrow mountain pass 150 miles inland is the best way to travel from one side of the mountains to the other (as Beiden pass is ~400 miles to the northwest along the mountain range).

 This mountain pass is located in the Hachinaga ("long wasp") province, a dynasty province which the Shin lineage has ruled for over a thousand years.
-Their progenitor, Bayushi Shin, personally swore fealty to Lord Bayushi, and his descendents later became part of the Kyo vassal house of the Bayushi family, tasked with defending the valuable mountain pass from the Zenji vassal house of the Matsu Family of the Lion Clan to the north.
+Their progenitor, Bayushi Shin, personally swore fealty to Lord Bayushi, and his descendants later became part of the Kyo vassal house of the Bayushi family, tasked with defending the valuable mountain pass from the Zenji vassal house of the Matsu Family of the Lion Clan to the north.

 The Wasp Clan was founded by Tsuruchi, first of his name, and its holdings consist entirely of the mountainous Hachinaga province.